dadeg/ethereum-notary/README.md

 [View the demo running on the Ropsten network](https://dadeg.github.io/ethereum-notary/)

 This is a proof-of-concept "Dapp" running on the test network.
+The [contract code](https://github.com/dadeg/ethereum-notary-contracts) is also open-source and tested.

 This service provides a way to publicly verify signatures on a digital document without the need for a trusted outside party.